aws-samples/awsome-inference/2.projects/trtllm-inference/README.md

 ```
 AWS_ACCOUNT_ID = $(aws sts get-caller-identity --query Account --output text)
 ```
-6. Run docker build Dockerfile and push to your private ECR repo
+6. Run docker build Dockerfile and push to your private ECR repo.
+NOTE: This step must be done on a **GPU ENABLED INSTANCE**.
+The recommendation is to `git clone` this repo onto the instance and run `docker run` on there.
+Or, if you set up the cluster using the instructions in `1.infrastructure`, the repository should already be cloned onto the instances - you can simply `ssh` into one of your worker instances.
 ```
 cd 2.\ Setup\ Container
 docker build Dockerfile